RedVelvetOth/RedVelvetOth.github.io/content/blog/intro-concurrency.md

 ```

-Running the code will result in a deadlock, the sender has infinitely blocked.
+Running the code will result in a deadlock, the sender is infinitely blocked.
 This is because the channel is full and got sent another value before the channel is freed up.

 This problem can be solved by either increasing the capacity of the channel